kotabrog/libft/README.md

 ## Overview

-This is a basic function created in C language in 42 tasks.
+This is a basic function created in C in 42 tasks.

 ## Requirement